-- HC-7.2.3 The insurance licensee should require its external auditor to attend the annual shareholders' meeting and be available to answer shareholders' questions concerning the conduct and conclusions of the audit. - An insurance licensee should maintain a company website (see HC-8.2.1 for website disclosures).
+- HC-7.2.3 The insurance licensee should require its external auditor to attend the annual shareholders' meeting and be available to answer shareholders' questions concerning the conduct and conclusions of the audit. - HC-7.2.4 An insurance licensee should maintain a company website (see HC-8.2.1 for website disclosures).
 The insurance licensee should dedicate a specific section of its website to describing shareholders' rights to participate and vote at each shareholders' meeting, and should post significant documents relating to meetings including the full text of notices and minutes.
 The insurance licensee may also consider establishing an electronic means for shareholders' communications including appointment of proxies.
-For confidential information, the insurance licensee should grant a controlled access to such information to its shareholders. - HC-7.2.5 In notices of meetings at which directors are to be elected or removed the insurance licensee should ensure that: - (a) Where the number of candidates exceeds the number of available seats, the notice of the meeting should explain the voting method by which the successful candidates will be selected and the method to be used for counting of votes; and - (b) The notice of the meeting should fairly represent the views of candidates.
+For confidential information, the insurance licensee should grant a controlled access to such information to its shareholders. - HC-7.2.5 In notices of meetings at which directors are to be elected or removed the insurance licensee should ensure that: - Where the number of candidates exceeds the number of available seats, the notice of the meeting should explain the voting method by which the successful candidates will be selected and the method to be used for counting - (b) The notice of the meeting should present a factual and objective view of the candidates so that shareholders may make an informed decision on any appointment to the board.